awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Simple Storage Service (Amazon S3).

+Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.

 ## Code examples

 ### Usage examples